dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 # 4. Dictionary and abbreviations

 It is assumed that the reader is familiar with Kubernetes, its concepts, and terminology.
 Furthermore it a assumed that reader is familiar with Terraform, how it manages its state, and how Terraform providers work.
-To avoid confusion, here is a list of the additional terms and aberration used in this paper.
+In addition to that there is a list of the additional terms and aberration used in this paper.

 <!-- - CaC? [[source]](https://octopus.com/blog/config-as-code-what-is-it-how-is-it-beneficial#:~:text=Config%20as%20Code%20(CaC)%20separates,version%20control%20for%20your%20configuration.) -->
 - **Infrastructure as Code (IaC)**: IaC is the concept of managing and provisioning of infrastructure through code instead of through manual processes [[s](https://www.redhat.com/en/topics/automation/what-is-infrastructure-as-code-iac)].